How to Repair Cracked or Worn Down OSB

 Step 5 – Cover New OSB

 If you are working on the roof, cover the new OSB panel with tar paper and tuck the ends down into the seam.
 Lay new rows of shingles over the tar paper until the replacement sheet is covered.
+The top rows should well cover the fixed area, but it may not be possible with older roofing where you'll have to work it into higher rows of shingle, or possibly have to redo the whole section.
 For walls, you will have to tape, texture, and paint a new piece of drywall.
 For floors, you will have to replace a carpet, vinyl, or tile.
 If these repairs are beyond the scope of your skill, contact a professional contractor for an estimate before fixing the OSB.